tristankenney/devbox-next/README.md

 ### Web server
 All sites symlinked above will be available at http://{url}:8080 for php-fpm and http://{url}:8081 for HHVM

-## Development

-Now that you are all setup it's time to develop.
-Because your workspace via the `/workspace` symlink along with you sites via `/srv/sites-enabled` you can develop as normal on your native machine.
-All changes are reflected on the Virtual Machine immediately.

-When you need direct access to the virtual machine, you can SSH into the Vagrant machine using one of the above commands, and access your files via `/workspace`.
-As this folder is mounted via NFS, you may occasionally run into file permission issues.
-If this is the case, you can perform the same operation in the folder `/workspace-direct` which is mounted directly.
-One notable instance of this is when using the `npm install`.

-NB: direct access is *much* slower than NFS mounted folders, and as such will have a noticeable impact on performance.
-As such it recommended to perform all operations using the `/workspace` folder where possible.

-If you care to read more about this fascinating subject, head over to

 ## TODO